barsoom/review/README.md

 ## Loading data for dev

-    script/download_and_import_database your-exremit-or-remit-app-name
+    script/download_and_import_database your-review-or-remit-app-name

 ## Copy data from one remit installation to another

-Can be used to copy from remit to exremit, or just to copy data between two deploys of the same type.
+Can be used to copy from remit to review, or just to copy data between two deploys of the same type.

-    script/copy_data_between_remit_deploys remit-app exremit-app
+    script/copy_data_between_remit_deploys remit-app review-app

 ## Running tests